Worthy is the Lamb!

 [Photo by Sulthan Auliya on Unsplash] |

-In his first vision, John saw
+In his first vision, John the

-The “Son of Man” in
+This same “Son of Man” described

-John’s vision described himself as the “Living One, and I became dead and,
+himself as the “Living One, and I became dead and, behold, living am I unto

-behold, living am I unto the ages of ages,” referring to his Death, Resurrection,
+the ages of ages,” referring to his Death, Resurrection, and consequent Exaltation

-and Exaltation - (Daniel 7:13-14, Revelation 1:12-20).
+- (Daniel 7:13-14, Revelation 1:12-20).

 Though he reigns, he remains the